SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 >**Info:** The options and rules are copied into the tenant.
 Editing the policy has no effect on tenants that have already been created.

->**Info:** Tenant options specified in tenant policy are **not encrypted**.
-You should not specify or overwrite here tenant options with "credentials." prefix, since system expects those options to be encrypted with data that will appear after the tenant is created.
+>**Important:** Tenant options specified in a tenant policy are **not encrypted**.
+You should not specify or overwrite tenant options here with a "credentials." prefix, since the platform expects those options to be encrypted with data that will appear after the tenant has been created.

 #### To view tenant policies